FUSE partners with local governments to tackle some of society’s most important challenges.

 "FUSE Corps has figured out how to create an extraordinary fellowship program to address complex public management problems.
 After a successful inaugural year, the City of Los Angeles is excited to expand our partnership with FUSE Corps on a range of high priority projects."

-Robin Engel, Assistant City Administrative Officer, City of Los Angeles
+Robin Engel, Former Assistant City Administrative Officer, City of Los Angeles

 “Our Fellows’ extensive private sector experience and strong business acumen have inspired me and other leaders within San Francisco to look at new approaches to solving long-standing challenges.
 We’ve achieved more on the projects than we thought possible and we look to our FUSE Fellows as valuable colleagues.”